 Spray irrigation primarily comes in two forms: static and rotary sprinkler heads.
 Static sprayers, such as pop-up heads and risers, are the most common type, and are probably what you imagine when you hear or read the word “sprinklers.”
 These systems spray water in a pattern for targeted, consistent water delivery to your grass and plants.
 In a standard sprinkler system zone, the heads are arranged so that the static spray patterns overlap, providing full coverage of that zone.
 Static heads and risers are ideal for small-to-medium sized lawns and planting beds, however they can sometimes be inefficient.
 The further out the spray pattern travels, the water will lose velocity and begin ‘misting’, which can be wasteful in even a slight breeze.

 For larger grassy areas and bigger landscapes, rotary heads are often a better choice.
 As the name implies, rotary heads (also simply called ‘rotors) “rotate” up to 360 degrees to deliver water across a given area.
 Additionally, rotary heads generate increased water pressure to ‘shoot’ water at adjustable distances.
 A single rotary head sprays water at longer distances, which makes them ideal for covering more ground, and the concentrated spray pattern reduces misting.
 Rotors also do a much better job on slopes and low-draining soil than static spray heads.
-The downside to rotary heads is that they are considerably more expensive than static head and risers and require adequate system pressure to operate.
+The downside to rotary heads is that they require adequate system pressure to operate.

 Bubbler irrigation is a more localize way of watering than traditional spray heads.
 Instead of spraying water in air, bubbler systems introduce water directly at ground level.
 Bubblers are designed to deliver water to a targeted spot or small area of your landscape.